jcepriano/SceneSherpa/README.md

 6. Run the Query Tool for SceneSherpa
 7. Paste the contents from the seed_data.txt file.
 8. Run the query
-9. Done!
-Run the project from Visual Studio!
+9. Done ✅ Run the project from Visual Studio!

 ## Built With
 * [Bootstrap](https://getbootstrap.com/)